- Conditions & Care

 State-of-the-art diagnostic and interventional technology for the prevention and treatment of complex vascular disease.

 The Middlesex Health Center for Advanced Surgery is home to a cutting edge facility that contains the most advanced tools for diagnosing and treating vascular disease.
-Our specialists are pioneering minimally invasive techniques, and they are also committed to providing personalized care - they take the time to develop a unique plan for each patient to ensure the best possible outcomes.
+Our specialists are pioneering minimally invasive techniques, as well as procedures that don't require any incisions at all.
+And, they are also committed to providing personalized care - taking the time to develop a unique plan for each patient to ensure the best possible outcomes.

 Common Vascular Procedures